Are you an excellent and engaging Humanities teacher seeking their next career step?

 The Bishop Fraser Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 This post is subject to child protection screening including an enhanced disclosure from the Disclosure and Barring Service and also past employment checks.
 We are an equal opportunities employer.
 References will be sought prior to interview.

-Closing date: 9am Thursday 14th February 2019.
-Interviews will be held week commencing 25th February.
+Closing date: 9am Monday 25th March 2019.
+Interviews will be held before 5th April.